danpet-dev/starbridge-platform/file_bridge_deployment/README.md

 ## 🎯 Mission Statement

-Seamlessly connecting workflows across the digital frontier - transform your local file systems into enterprise-grade SFTP services accessible from Workflow Nexus and other fleet services, with military-grade security, enterprise scalability, and fleet-level automation.
+Seamlessly connecting workflows across the digital frontier - transform your local file systems into enterprise-grade SFTP services accessible from Workflow Nexus and other platform services, with enterprise-grade security, enterprise scalability, and platform-level automation.

-Part of **Admiral E.C.
-Copilot's Genesis Architecture v2.0.0** - the comprehensive Starbridge Platform fleet deployment system.
+Part of **Genesis Architecture v2.0.0** - the comprehensive Starbridge Platform fleet deployment system.

 ## 🚀 Features